-What Is Duplicate Content In SEO
+What Is Duplicate Content In SEO – Can it Affect Your Ranking?

 What is duplicate content in SEO?
 It is having the same content as your neighbor (or yourself!) on your website or blog.
 That is, the same text is on two or more web pages, whether on the same site or on two different sites.

 Do you remember your high school days, a few hours before the return of a homework assignment on Maria Chapdelaine, you were frantically searching on Google to complete your work?
 Surely you have copied an entire block from a website without embarrassment!
 This is the definition of duplicate content.
-Because in the case where we are left with the same text as another page, it is either theft/plagiarism or copy/paste from you!
+Because in the case where we end up with the same text as another page, it is either theft/plagiarism or copy/paste from you!

 What is duplicate content in SEO?